-Alcoholic Beverages Elementary Middle Level 3.8 MINIMUM MAXIMUM MINIMUM MAXIMUM

-1 St Violation Short Term Out- of- School Suspension for five (5) days School Suspension for seven (7) days Requires a Disciplinary Hearing.
+Alcoholic Beverages Elen nentary Middle Level 3.8 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 St Violation Short Term Out- of- School Suspension for five (5) days Requires a Disciplinary Hearing.
 Expulsion for 6 weeks (about 1 and a half months) and referral to the alternative school.
 Requires a Disciplinary Hearing.
 Expulsion for 9 weeks (about 2 months) and referral to the alternative school.
-2 nd Violation Short Term Out- of- School Suspension for seven (7) days School Suspension for nine (9) days Requires a Disciplinary Hearing.
+2 nd Violation Short Term Out- of- School Suspension for seven (7) days Requires a Disciplinary Hearing.
 Expulsion for 9 weeks (about 2 months) and referral to the alternative school.
 Requires a Disciplinary Hearing.
 Expulsion for 18 weeks (about 4 months) and referral to the alternative school.
-3 rd Violation Short Term Out-of-Sc (10) days Requires a Disciplinary Hearing.
+3 rd Violation Short Term Out-of-So (10) days chool Suspension for ten Requires a Disciplinary Hearing.
 Expulsion for 18 weeks (about 4 months) and referral to the alternative school.
 Requires a Disciplinary Hearing.
 Expulsion for 18 weeks (about 4 months) and referral to the alternative school.
-Combination of local interventions, supports, and disciplinary response may be appropriate.
+Combination of local inter- ventions, supports, and disciplinary response m ay be appropriate.